Curriculum and School Improvement

 Teachers from Florida participated in developing, field testing and reviewing the new courses.

 The nation’s largest school improvement program.
 HSTW strategies transform high schools into places where all students master complex academic and technical concepts.
 More than 1,150 schools in 30 states use the framework, its six design features and nine key practices, to raise student achievement and graduation rates.

 Schools, districts and states contract with SREB for targeted school improvement services such as onsite coaching, technical assistance and professional development.

-Twenty-four Florida schools contracted for direct services in 2015-16.
-SREB delivered 48 days of onsite coaching and eight days of onsite staff development at the schools.
+Ten Florida schools contracted for direct services in 2017-18.
+SREB delivered 24 days of on-site coaching and four days of on-site staff development at the schools.